-A: Yes, and they are automatic, touch free in all public areas, throughout the resort.
+A: Yes, and they are automatic, touch-free in all public areas, throughout the resort.
 Hand sanitizing dispensers will be in all guest rooms.

-Q: How are rooms cleaned?
+Q: How are the rooms cleaned?

 Q: How do I interact with staff so I respect social distancing?

-A: We have procedures in place for every task to incorporate social distancing and have been training and testing staff since early May.
+A: We have procedures in place for every task to incorporate social/physical distancing and have been training and testing staff since early May.
 Electronic messaging will be possible to communicate with our associates for assistance as well.
 Social distancing will be mandatory for associates and guests alike, and at all times.